kubevela/kubevela.github.io/docs/cli/vela_addon_registry_update.md

 ### Options inherited from parent commands

 ```
+  -V, --verbosity Level   number for the log level verbosity
   -y, --yes               Assume yes for all user prompts
 ```

 ### SEE ALSO